preload hack for top banner preload hack for top banner

 Solar Kitchen

 At the heart of the Solar Test Field is the kitchen which feeds 50 people using solar technologies, including a Scheffler Mirror, biogas system, solar box-cookers, solar water heaters and a solar tunnel dryer for food preservation.
-Using the technology in daily life is an essential part of our research.
+Using the technologies in daily life is an essential part of our research.
 We can make sure they’re adapted to our needs and use the feedback in our ongoing development.

-“Every moment on the Earth, the sun radiates 15,000 times more energy than the entire needs of humankind.
-In our solar kitchen we’re experiencing this reality of energy abundance, as we’ve decided to accept this gift we’re constantly receiving.”
+“In our solar kitchen we’re experiencing the reality of energy abundance, as we’ve decided to accept this gift we’re constantly receiving.”

-JANOS VALDER, Technologist in the Test Field
+JANOS VALDER, Former Technologist in the Test Field

 Vision